immcantation/shazam/docs/topics/findThreshold.md

 -------------------

-+  `"gmm"`:     Performs a Gaussian Mixture Model (GMM) procedure, including the Expectation Maximization (EM) algorithm, for learning the parameters  of two univariate Gaussians which fit the bimodal distribution entries.
-Retrieving the fit parameters, it then calculates the optimum threshold, where the average of the sensitivity plus specificity reaches its maximum.
++  `"gmm"`:     Performs a maximum-likelihood fitting procedure, for learning the parameters of two mixture univariate, either Gamma or Gaussian, distributions which fit the bimodal distribution entries.
+Retrieving the fit parameters, it then calculates the optimum threshold `"opt"`, where the average of the sensitivity plus specificity reaches its maximum.
+In addition, findThreshold function is also able to calculate the intersection point (`"intxn"`) of the two fitted curves and allows the user to invoke its value as the cut-off point, instead of optimum `"opt"` point.
 +  `"density"`: Fits a binned approximation to the ordinary kernel density estimate to the nearest neighbor distances after determining the optimal bandwidth for the density estimate via least-squares cross-validation of